 - we also often sprinkle them with puffed quinoa or puffed amaranth, sunflower seeds or sesame seeds

 - you can also add almond pulp or other nut pulp that remains after making homemade nut milk

 This recipe will give you 2 servings of Healthy Apple Cinnamon Oatmeal on Stove Top.
 They are dairy-free, egg-free and nut-free, suitable for a vegan and vegetarian diet.
 However, it is only gluten-free if you buy certified gluten-free quick oats like this one.
 Oats are naturally gluten-free, although they are usually cross-contaminated with other grains.
 If you are interested to read more about oats, you can always visit the UK’s Coeliac Website.

 Healthy Apple Cinnamon Oatmeal

 - 1 cup Gluten-free quick oats 100 g

 - 1 tsp Cinnamon

-- When oat absorbs large part of the milk and starts to thicken, add the grated apple, the coconut sugar and the cinnamon.
+- When the oat absorbs a large part of the milk and starts to thicken, add the grated apple, the coconut sugar, and the cinnamon.

-- Stir constantly and cook for another minute or so, then turn the heat off.
+- Stir constantly and cook for another minute, then turn the heat off.

-- I usually wait a couple of minutes for the oatmilk to thicken and cool before serving.
+- I usually wait a couple of minutes for the oatmeal to thicken and cool before serving.